What happened to Archive Tier?

 Unlike Archive Tier which could be configured to copy backup files, Capacity Tier will only move unique data blocks into object storage leaving behind the ‘shell’ file.
 Meaning you won’t be able to meet 3-2-1 backup by only relying on Capacity Tier since you’re not storing multiple copies of the backup data.

 Operational restore windows are configurable values set in each SOBR which enables Administrators to define how old backup data needs to be before Veeam offloads it to the Capacity Tier.
 Setting this value to 0 days would result in backup files moved straight away if they are sealed.

-It’s also possible to manually start the tiering of aged/sealed backups, there are two methods
+It’s possible to manually start the tiering of aged/sealed backups, there are three methods

-i) By simply right-clicking on the SOBR there is an option to “Run Tiering Job Now”.
+i) While holding down ‘ctrl’ right-click on the SOBR, an option to “Run Tiering Job Now” will appear.

 ii) A PowerShell Command can be run to achieve the same result